gunther-bachmann/6510/README.md

 ## Status

-If using direnv and guix, aliases are automatically installed.
-Execute `a` to print help.
+The `justfile` defines all available build commands.

 To run tests of a single file, run `raco test -y --drdr 6510-parser.rkt` for example.

-To run all tests, run `raco test -y -t -x -j 8  .` If direnv is installed, you can use `t` to run all tests.
+To run all tests, run `raco test -y -t -x -j 8  .` or `just test` on the command line.

-To build run `raco make -v -j 8 src/*.rkt src/ops/*.rkt src/example/*.rkt` (direnv: `m`)
+To build run `raco make -v -j 8 src/*.rkt src/ops/*.rkt src/example/*.rkt`

 To generate coverage for all racket files, run `raco cover src/*.rkt` and open `coverage/index.html`

 ## Todos

 ### Next

+- FEATURE: enter in debugger = repeat last command
+- FEATURE: mark changes in proc window with red color
+- FEATURE: combine elisp functions in package, add to emacs init (to autoload integration)
+- FEATURE: make emacs integration optional (opt out)
+- FEATURE: don't output status information during debugging, when proc status and source is visible

 - translate one module (list of commands) to a linkable binary format (lbf)